Aricg/aricg.github.io/cicd.md

 4am retrograde
 ---------------
 It's free* to have a patchset proposing a revert of the most recent production change.
-Stakeholders of the latest changed and CI can provide proactive feedback as a matter of course:
+Stakeholders of the latest change and CI can provide proactive post-feedback as a matter of course:
   * Is this change safe to revert?
   * How does production look after the change?
 Anything potential concerns?
   * Anomaly monitoring can comment directly to this patchset.
-Merge an already verified proposal if things go south.
+Merge an already verified proposal if things went south.